This is when patience comes in. I must have shot for an hour before they appeared.

 I wasn't getting any aurora, so I decided to concentrate on some Milky Way captures as it was rising over the horizon.
 After about 15 minutes, I pointed my camera north again and WALLAH!
 I had an aurora glow on the back of the camera.
 For the next 30 minutes the aurora charged up for a show that could be seen with the naked eye.
 While it wasn't a spectacular show, it had “just enough” power for what I set out to capture that evening.
 Its always fun to watch with the eyes; many shows are back of cam only.
 After capturing hundreds of aurora events, I find every show is unique in its own way which is part of why its addicting!
 Northern lights & Milky Way over Lake Huron looking over Sauble Beach, Ontario.

 Capture Date: June 17, 2017

 Licensing: Personal license for wall hanging / desktop.
 Additional licensing options available for commercial/business use.
 Scott Rock Photography owns the rights and copyright to all images unless specifically disclosed in a contract with client.
-I may be available for commercial and personal projects.
+Contact directly regarding availability for commercial projects.